demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 5. **Create New Content.**
  	In a branch that has been created in step 3 above, create new content, by running the following command:
      `demisto-sdk init`

-     <br/> The `init` command automatically generates the content pack structure. <br/> Follow the on-screen instructions by typing the name of the Content Pack, metadata, description, type of Pack, category, author, email address,tags, integration, etc.
+    The `init` command automatically generates the content pack structure.

+    Follow the on-screen instructions by typing the name of the Content Pack, metadata, description, type of Pack, category, author, email address,tags, integration, etc.
     The Pack appears in the repository with the required folders.
 You can delete those items that are not needed.
-In this example, we create a new content pack, called *CICDExample*.
+In this example, we create a new content pack, called `CICDExample`.

     ![pack_example.png](../../../docs/doc_imgs/reference/XSOAR-CICD/pack_example.png)